 Angelo S. Klonis

-In 1936 Fifteen year old Angelo S. Klonis left his home in Kephallonia, Greece and stowed away on an American bound ship in hopes of a better life.
+In 1936 Fifteen-year-old Angelo S. Klonis left his home in Kephallonia, Greece and stowed away on an American bound ship in hopes of a better life.
 Landing in L.A.
 California he worked his way across the country before finally settling in Santa Fe, New Mexico, in 1938.
 When the Japanese bombed Pearl Harbor in 1941 he felt the call of duty to serve his adopted homeland.
-At first he tried to join the Marines but was turned down because he wasn’t an American citizen, he then tried the army who accepted him into their ranks on August 10, 1942.
-His family say that Klonis served in multiple theaters during the war including: Europe, Africa, even Norway.
+At first, he tried to join the Marines but was turned down because he wasn’t an American citizen, he then tried the army who accepted him into their ranks on August 10, 1942.
+His family says that Klonis served in multiple theaters during the war including Europe, Africa, even Norway.

 Angelo S. Klonis died in 1989.
 While he remembers being photographed by Smith he never saw the photograph himself and only knew that it had been published while he was overseas.

 For decades it was accepted that the man in this photo was Angelo S. Klonis but recent research into his identity reveals that the man might be PFC Thomas E. Underwood of B/1/24th Marines.
 Geoffrey a researcher that documents the men of First Battalion, 24th Marines does a exhaustive two-part investigation into the man in the picture:

 Underwood v.
 Klonis I